 When you find yourself in a situation that causes you to panic, try these suggestions:

-- Focus on your breathing – feelings of panic and anxiety get much worse when you breathe too quickly.
+- Slow down your breathing: feelings of panic and anxiety can increase when you breathe too quickly.
 Try to breathe slowly and deeply, counting to three on each breath in and again on each breath out.